NicholasMason-Apps/cs310-3yp/dev-log.md

 - Started implementation of tree -> map conversion, although need to devise how each room will be represented

 for tree -> map conversion, most likely use a constrained BFS

+for unit tests, could use it to "simulate" the game world and trivially test if inputs such as move right, up, etc. are handled appropriately. if time does not permit, make sure to discuss it in the report, saying how a purely functional language helps to simulate these trivially